iam-SCOPE/HDMix/README.md

 Conclusion:

 In conclusion, our video streaming platform project using React JS and the YouTube API is a powerful tool for users to enjoy  videos.
-Our platform provides a user-friendly interface for searching videos.
+Our platform provides a user-friendly interface for searching and watching videos.
 We hope that you enjoy using our platform and find it to be a valuable tool for you.